sgasse/sgasse.github.io/README.md

 This repository features my basic personal landing page with HTML and CSS.
 It includes a few decent animations.
 Everything works without JavaScript and is pure HTML/CSS-powered.

-To host the site, I bundle it with nginx in a docker container that I run on one of my virtual servers.
+To host the site, I bundle it with nginx in a docker image that I run on one of my virtual servers.
 Given that I seldomly change the page, I do not push it to a container registry but upload it directly to my server.

 The background of the website changes according to the season.
 This is handeled by a bash script changing the background image file once every season.